sliide/technical_task_fs/TECHNICAL_TASK.md

 docker exec -it categories_postgres psql -U developer -d categories_db
 ```

-## Evaluation Criteria

-### Technical Implementation (40%)
-- Code quality and organization
-- Proper error handling and validation
-- Database interaction and data integrity
-- UI/UX design and usability

-### Technology Choices (20%)
-- Appropriate stack selection for an internal tool
-- Justification of technology decisions
-- Effective use of chosen technologies

-### AI Integration (20%)
-- Thoughtful use of AI tools
-- Clear documentation of AI assistance
-- Evidence of understanding AI-generated code

-### Documentation & Setup (20%)
-- Clear, complete setup instructions
-- Good project documentation
-- Easy-to-follow deployment process

 ## Time Expectation

-This task should take approximately **4-8 hours** depending on your experience level and technology choices.
+This task should take approximately **2-4 hours** depending on your experience level and technology choices.
 Focus on creating a working solution rather than a perfect one.

 ## Questions?